International Mouse Phenotyping Consortium: EMPReSS

 The European Mouse Phenotyping Resource for Standardized Screens (EMPReSS), the predecessor for IMPReSS, developed more than a 150 standardized protocols for the characterization of mutant mouse strains across European research institutes as part of the EUMODIC and EUMORPHIA projects.
 EMPReSS was actively developed from 2002 until it was superseded by IMPReSS in 2011.
 Phenotype data collected from EMPReSS protocols is available at Europhenome.

 Embryonic-lethal knockout lines

 Around 30% of all targeted gene knockouts in mice result in embryonic or perinatal death.
 The effects of these mutations cannot therefore be studied in live adult mice, except as heterozygote mutants.
 However, systematic studies of embryonic-lethal knockouts are important to understand how these genes influence embryo development and survival.

 In 2013 the IMPC published the Bloomsbury report on mouse embryo phenotyping, outlining a standard pipeline for the screening of embryonic-lethal knockouts in homozygote mutants.
 In the UK, their recommendations form the basis of the DMDD (Deciphering the Mechanisms of Developmental Disorders) project.

+History

+Launched in 2011, the IMPC has been organised into successive phases, with the goal of creating and phenotyping a knock‑out line for every protein‑coding gene in the mouse genome.
+By the end of the first phase, more than 5 000 mutant lines had been produced and characterised, revealing that nearly one third of the targeted genes were essential for viability and providing several hundred new models of human disease.
+Since then, the consortium has expanded its catalogue to over 9 000 genes, integrating more than 100 million data points into the IMPC portal, which are now widely used in thousands of published studies and in clinical and preclinical databases.

+Role of the mouse model in the IMPC

+The IMPC uses the laboratory mouse (Mus musculus), primarily on the C57BL/6N genetic background, as a mammalian model organism to systematically determine the function of every protein‑coding gene.
+By generating knockout mouse lines for each gene, the IMPC establishes gene–phenotype associations, revealing how the loss of specific genes affects viability, anatomy, physiology, biochemistry, and behaviour.

+This standardized mouse model allows the consortium to identify novel disease‑related genes and generate candidate mouse models of human diseases, including metabolic, cardiovascular, neurological, and developmental disorders.
+Data from these mice—such as blood tests, imaging, metabolic profiles, and behavioural assays—are collected through high‑throughput phenotyping pipelines and made publicly accessible via the IMPC Portal, enabling researchers worldwide to compare phenotypes and refine models of human pathologies.